-After the repository is cloned to the developer machine, they open the Solution file for the app.
-The web app and wcf service each have separate project within the file.
+They open the solution file for the application.
+The web app and the WCF service have separate projects within the file.

 Step 5: Configure connection strings

-Contoso admins need to make sure the web apps and database can all communicate.
+The Contoso admins make sure that the web apps and database can communicate with each other.
 To do this, they configure connection strings in the code and in the web apps.

-The client section of the web.config file for the SmartHotel.Registration.Web should be changed to point to the new location of the WCF service.
-This is the URL of the WCF web app hosting the service endpoint.
+SmartHotel.Registration.Webto point to the new location of the WCF service.
+This is the URL of the WCF web app that hosts the service endpoint.

 Step 6: Set up build and release pipelines in Azure DevOps

-Contoso admins now configure Azure DevOps to perform build and release process.
+The Contoso admins now configure Azure DevOps to perform the build and release process.

 In Azure DevOps, they select Build and release > New pipeline.

-They select Azure Repos Git and the relevant repo.
+They select Azure Repos Git and, in the Repository dropdown list, they select the relevant repo.

-- The two zip files are the packages that contain the apps.
+- The two .zip files are the packages that contain the applications.

-- These files are used in the release pipeline for deployment to Azure App Service.
+- These .zip files are used in the release pipeline for deployment to Azure App Service.